A tibble: 10 × 7

 In this small dataset with only 10 rows, adorn_totals and glimpse() are both able to show all of the data.
 For larger datasets, they show a subset of the first several values of each row.↩︎

 sector is probably better classified as a factor type.
-We will learn how to convert it from character to factor in another chapter.↩︎
+We will learn how to convert it from character to factor in Section 21.4.↩︎